Figma Inc

 FAQ

 FIG is strictly suitable only for long-term investment with a minimum horizon of 3-5 years.
-The company is in a high-growth, high-investment phase with extreme quarterly volatility in earnings (e.g., profitable Q2 2025 to a -$226M loss in Q4 2025).
-Its high beta nature, evidenced by massive underperformance vs. the SPY, makes it a poor candidate for short-term trading.
-Long-term investors can potentially look through the volatility if they believe in the platform's dominance and eventual profitability.
-There is no dividend, and earnings visibility is low, eliminating it as an income or short-term tactical play.
+The company is in a high-growth, pre-profitability phase with extreme quarterly earnings volatility, making it a poor candidate for short-term trading.
+Its high beta and sensitivity to macro news would subject short-term holders to whipsaw risk.
+Long-term investors can potentially look through the current losses and valuation compression if they believe in the platform's ultimate profitability and market dominance.
+There is no dividend, and earnings visibility is low, further underscoring its unsuitability for income or short-term strategies.